GoogleCloudPlatform/functions-framework-java/README.md

 ## Installation

-The Functions Framework for Java requires [Java](https://java.com/en/download/help/download_options.xml) and [Maven](http://maven.apache.org/install.html) (the `mvn` command), for building and deploying functions from source.
+The Functions Framework for Java uses [Java](https://java.com/en/download/help/download_options.xml) and [Maven](http://maven.apache.org/install.html) (the `mvn` command), for building and deploying functions from source.